Probabilistic Contrastive Learning Recovers the Correct Aleatoric Uncertainty of Ambiguous Inputs: Experiments

-\textbf{Credible Intervals for Image Retrieval.} Since we are estimating posteriors $Q(z|x)$, we can also introduce credible intervals \cite{lee1989bayesian} from Bayesian statistics to our image representation task.
-Such an interval $\text{CI}_p(x) \subset \mathcal{Z}$ contains the true generative latent $z$ of $x$ with a user-defined probability $p \in [0, 1]$, i.e., $P(z \in \text{CI}_p(x)) = p$ for $x \sim P(x|z)$.
-Note that these intervals depend on both the aleatoric uncertainty of the input and the quality of the model's posterior estimates.
+\textbf{Credible Intervals for Image Retrieval.} Since we estimate posteriors $Q(z|x)$, we can also introduce Bayesian credible intervals \cite{lee1989bayesian} to our image representation task.
+Such intervals $\text{CI}_p(x) \subset \mathcal{Z}$ contain the true generative latent $z$ of $x$ with a user-defined probability $p \in [0, 1]$, i.e., $P(z \in \text{CI}_p(x)) = p$ for $x \sim P(x|z)$.
 Credible intervals help understand the degree to which our model can identify the latent that $x$ shows.
-We can visualize these latents by searching for images whose posteriors' modal value $\hat{\mu}(x)$ fall within $\text{CI}_p$. \cref{fig:unc_retrieval} shows such intervals on our MCInfoNCE model for CIFAR-10H.
-A clear image (top) has a sharp posterior and thus a small credible interval containing only one image from the same class.
-A more ambiguous query image, like the third one, leads to more possible matches.
-It tells us that the model places the image in the region of cats, but that it could also be a dog.
-Highly ambiguous queries, like the last one, lead to wide credible intervals that span multiple possible classes.
-Credible intervals augment image retrieval with uncertainty-awareness by providing the number of possible similar images to display, subject to ambiguity of the query.
+We can visualize these latents by searching for images whose $\hat{\mu}(x)$ fall within $\text{CI}_p$. \cref{fig:unc_retrieval} shows such intervals on our MCInfoNCE model for CIFAR-10H.
+A clear image (top) has a sharp posterior and thus a small CI containing only one image from the same class.
+The CI of a more ambiguous query image, like the second, tells us that the model places the query in the region of cats, but that it could also be a dog.
+Highly ambiguous queries, like the last one, lead to wide CIs that span multiple possible classes.
+They examples show how credible intervals can augment retrieval with uncertainty-awareness: They determine the number of images to retrieve subject to the query's ambiguity and allow users to judge the uncertainty better than a simple scalar uncertainty value.